josh-wong/zune-software-setup/docs/03_connecting-with-the-zune-software.md

 Right-click **hosts**, click **Open with**, then select **Notepad++**.

 At the bottom of the file, add the following to a new line:
      `66.115.173.227	resources.zune.net`

 Save the file.

 !!! note

     When saving the file, you may be prompted to launch Notepad++ in administrator mode since the "hosts" file is protected.
 If so, do the following:

     1. Click **Yes** to open the file in administrator mode.
     2. Click **Yes** when asked "Do you want to allow this app to make changes to your device?".
     3. Save the file.

+## Connect the Zune device

 If you have a PIN code set up on your Zune device, enter the code to unlock the device.